 Love Land (erotic museum) /// ₩9000 entrance /// 9am-midnight daily

 Love Land is a very blasé name for this unusual park full of penises and other erotic sculptures.
-It was opened in 2004 by a group of art students from Seoul’s Hongik University (of ‘Hongdae’ fame), and the museum has actually become a very successful tourist attraction, with almost all visitors snapping a selfie with one or more of the well-endowed sculptures.
-Please note that you must be 20 or older to enter the park.
+It was actually opened in 2004 by a group of art students from Seoul's Hongik University (of 'Hongdae' fame).
+Please note that you must be at least 19 to enter the park.

 Hallasan Hiking /// free /// roughly sunrise to sunset